Bayesian Dynamic Quantile Model Averaging: Bayesian Dynamic Quantile Model Averating

-\subsection{Monitoring convergence}
+\subsubsection{Monitoring convergence}

-The number of iterations of the Sequential MCMC sampler at each time $m_{t}$ are chosen accordingly to the cross-chain correlation.
-In particular,we set the number of iterations at time $t$, $m_{t}$, to be the smallest integer $s$ such that $r_{t}\left( s\right) \leq 1-\epsilon $, where $r_{t}\left( s\right) $ is the rate function associated with the transition kernel $T_{t}$ and $\epsilon $ is a given threshold level.
-As suggested by \cite{DunYan13}, an upper bound for the rate function is provided by the lag-$s$ chain autocorrelation, which can be estimated on line using information provided by the output of all the parallel chains, in the following way:
+The number of iterations of the Sequential MCMC sampler at each time $m_{t}$ is determined based on the cross-chain correlation \citep[see][]{guhaniyogi_etal.2018}.
+Specifically, we set the number of iterations at time $t$, denoted as $m_{t}$, to be the smallest integer $s$ such that $r_{t}\left( s\right) \leq 1-\epsilon $, where $r_{t}\left( s\right) $ represents the rate function associated with the transition kernel $\mathcal{T}_{t}$ and $\epsilon $ is a predefined threshold level.
+An upper bound for the rate function can be estimated by the lag-$s$ chain autocorrelation, which is calculated online using information provided by the output of all the parallel chains.
+This estimation is performed as follows:

-where $\theta _{j}^{(s,t,l)}$, is the $j$-th element of the vector $ \boldsymbol{\theta }^{(s,t,l)}$ staking the fixed parameters $\boldsymbol{ \gamma }^{(l)}$ and the latent states generated up to time $t$, i.e. $\left( \bomega_{1:t}^{(l)},\bbeta_{1:t}^{(l)}\right) $, by the $l$--th chain at the the $s$--th iteration.
-Moreover, $\bar{\theta}_{j}^{(s,t)}=L^{-1} \sum_{l=1}^{L}\theta _{j}^{(s,t,l)}$ is the average of the draws of the $s$ --th iteration over the $L$ parallel chains.
+where $\theta _{j}^{(s,t,l)}$, is the $j$-th element of the vector $ \boldsymbol{\theta }^{(s,t,l)}$ staking the fixed parameters $\boldsymbol{ \gamma }^{(l)}$ and the latent states generated up to time $t$, i.e. $( \boldsymbol{\omega}_{1:t}^{(l)},\boldsymbol{\beta}_{1:t}^{(l)}) $, by the $l$-th chain at the the $s$-th iteration.
+Moreover, $\bar{\theta}_{j}^{(s,t)}=L^{-1} \sum_{l=1}^{L}\theta _{j}^{(s,t,l)}$ is the average of the draws of the $s$-th iteration over the $L$ parallel chains.

-\subsection{Sequential model selection}
+\subsubsection{Sequential model selection}